Axdecces/school-game-library/README.md

 - Bootstrap Grid Layout for different device sizes
 - :white_check_mark: Navbar with Games and Tags
 - GameTile Component for rendering a single Game as Tile
-- View for game list
+- :construction: View for game list
 - Filter and search for game list
 - View for tag list (editable)
-- View for single game
+- :construction: Modal for single game
-- Modal for editing a single game
+- Page for editing a single game

 ### 5. Connect Frontend to Backend